qmlbook/qmlbook/docs/ch19-felgo-plugins/felgo-plugins.rst

 .. literalinclude:: src/snippets/ad-banner.qml

-Notice that you specify your ad unit id from AdMob throught the ``adUnitId`` property.
+Notice that you specify your ad unit id from AdMob through the ``adUnitId`` property.

 This code results in a banner such as the one shown below.

 .. figure:: images/Screenshot_2020-09-22-14-56-47-722_net.vplay.apps.QMLLive.jpg
     :scale: 30%

 In addition to banners, you can use interstitial ads.
-These are full screen interactive advertisements.
+These are full-screen interactive advertisements.
 From QML, it is just as simple to integrate such an ad using the `AdMobInterstitial <https://felgo.com/doc/felgo-admobinterstitial/>`_ element.

 .. literalinclude:: src/snippets/ad-full-screen.qml

 Use the ``loadInterstitial`` function to start loading the ad in the background.
 As soon as you want to show the ad, call the ``showInterstitialIfLoaded``.
 In the example above we call this on the ``interstitialReceived`` signal.
-It has a sister signal called ``interstitialFailedToReceive`` that is called if the interstitial cannot be loaded, for instance due to network errors.
+It has a sister signal called ``interstitialFailedToReceive`` that is called if the interstitial cannot be loaded, for instance, due to network errors.

 In-App Purchases
 ----------------

-Felgo let's you integrate in-app purchases directly into QML.
+Felgo lets you integrate in-app purchases directly into QML.
 The Soomla plugin lets you use a cross platform API to integrate the Soomla purchasing services into your application.

 The API is built around a `Store <https://felgo.com/doc/felgo-store/>`_ with Good items.
 These can be things such as `LifetimeGood <https://felgo.com/doc/felgo-lifetimegood/>`_, which is a purchase that lasts forever, or a `SingleUseGood <https://felgo.com/doc/felgo-singleusegood/>`_ which is a one time purchase that is used once and then has to be purchased again.

 To `StorePurchase <https://felgo.com/doc/felgo-storepurchase/>`_ defines how the item can be purchased.
 By calling the ``store.buyItem(noadsGood.itemId)`` the purchase is made.
-The ``noadsGood,purchased`` property can then be used to check if the purchase has been made or not.
+The ``noadsGood.purchased`` property can then be used to check if the purchase has been made or not.

 .. literalinclude:: src/snippets/in-app-purchases.qml

 This example shows the most basic use base.
-The Soomla APIs let's you do much more.
+The Soomla APIs let you do much more.
 For instance, the `SyncedStore <https://felgo.com/doc/felgo-syncedstore/>`_ lets you sync purchases across user devices.
 You can also provide virtual, an in-app currency, sell packs of items, and much more.
 Check out the `Soomal documentation <https://felgo.com/doc/plugin-soomla/>`_ for more information.

 .. figure:: images/Screenshot_2020-09-22-14-58-22-283_net.vplay.apps.QMLLive.jpg
     :scale: 30%